Cyber Security

 Maintenance Costs: Renewal Fees and Continuing Education Expenses

-Expert insights suggest that these investments not only help sustain credentials but also enhance the overall security posture of the organization.
+Expert insights suggest that these investments not only help sustain credentials but also enhance the of the organization.
 Therefore, it is essential for businesses to factor in these ongoing expenses within their long-term financial strategies.
 By doing so, they can ensure they remain competitive and compliant in an ever-evolving digital landscape.

 The pie chart illustrates how much of the budget goes to renewal fees versus continuing education.
 A larger slice means a higher portion of the overall costs.